ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ### Example

 {{fig-example-AS-to-C-rs_cnf2}} shows an example of access token response from the AS to C, following the issue of an access token for a group-audience composed of two RSs, namely "rs1" and "rs2", and bound to C's public key as an asymmetric PoP key.
 The access token response includes the access token as well as the parameters "audience2" and "rs_cnf2".
-These parameters specify the public key of the two RSs as the intended recipients of the access token and the identifiers of those two RSs, respectively.
+These parameters specify the public keys of the two RSs as the intended recipients of the access token and the identifiers of those two RSs, respectively.

 ~~~~~~~~~~~
    Access token response